 - 1. Before the meal begins, ensure that all the women and girls have lit candles.
 If there are not enough candles, do not rely on lighting after the meal, rather borrow candles from a neighbor so that all the women and girls can light candles before beginning the meal. - 2.
-For those who usually take in Shabbos early, today (Shovuos) they may not do so and Kiddush may not be recited before nightfall.
+Those who have the custom to usually take in Shabbos or Yom Tov early, today (Shovuos) they still may not recite Kiddush before nightfall.
 (See local calendar.
 For the time in NY see last page). - 3.
 Kiddush is of Sholosh Regolim and we recite the Brocho of Shehecheyonu. - 4.
 [If a woman recites the Kiddush, she does not recite the Brocho of Shehecheyonu, as she already did so when she lit the candles.] - 5.
 Dvar Torah and story of the Baal Shem Tov: During the meal a Dvar Torah and a story of the Baal Shem Tov should be said.